 The levy to the community may be lowered if the State is starting, although minimally, to increase funding.
 We are still below the FY 2009 State funding level.
-The District relies heavily on the levy revenue and should start to lower the levy amount as the State increases its funding.
+The District relies heavily on the levy revenue and should start to lower the levy amount as the State increases it's funding.
 It will still be years before funding from the legislature raises to a level where we are no longer dependent on the local patrons to pick up the slack that the State of Idaho should be funding.

 Below is the current income statement for the District without any budgeted increase in healthcare or salary.
 We will be discussing with the Board how the revenue should be distributed.
 Although the funding from the State has increased, a drop in budgeted Impact Aid has offset about 20% of the increase from the State.
 Revenue continues to be inadequate to fill all the goal and needs of the District.
 We are continuing to be frugal with the expenses and continue to look at reducing costs wherever possible.
-He added that he expects the government to come to us and ask us when we plan to have a Fund Balance.